JimmyLaurent/free-react-native/README.md

 - add script commands to "package.json" to build and deploy,
 - create a "deb/package" folder wich contains the structure of your future deb package,
-- edit the xcode pbxproj to remove code signing and add a post build scripts
+- edit the xcode pbxproj to remove code signing and add a post build script
 - add a post build script ("deb/postBuildScript.sh") to deploy and sign your package with "ldid"
 - add a deploy script ("deb/deploy.sh"), you have to customize it.